shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 {% include base_path %}

-We aim to develop defect-aware predictive digital twins for diverse engineering applications by creating advanced models and simulations that represent defect initiation, evolution, and their impact on material performance.
+We develop defect-aware predictive digital twins for semiconductor materials and advanced packaging, leveraging advanced modeling and simulation to capture defect initiation, evolution, and their effects on performance and reliability.

-Reliability for Advanced Packaging with Defects:
+Reliability for Semiconductor Advanced Packaging with Defects:
 ------
-We utilize computational simulations and machine learning techniques to model failure mechanisms in advanced packaging, aiming to improve the reliability predictions and performance of microelectronic devices.
+We utilize computational simulations and machine learning techniques to model failure mechanisms in semiconductor advanced packaging, aiming to improve the reliability predictions and performance of microelectronic devices.

 <a href="/publication/2025-5-Crack-Cu-Cu-Bond" style="font-size: 18px; font-weight: bold;">Atomistic Modeling of Interfacial Cracking in Copper-To-Copper Direct Bonding</a>